-Emory ranked among nation’s top universitiesMain Quad on Emory University's primary Druid Hills Campus, including the Michael C. Carlos Museum on the right.
+Emory ranked among nation’s top universitiesMain Quad on Emory University's primary Druid Hills Campus.
 Photo obtained via Wikimedia Commons

 Emory University was ranked 21st among the nation’s top universities in the “U.S. News & World Report’s” Best Colleges Rankings for 2016.

 The rankings provided data on nearly 1,800 schools.
 Ranking indicators included “average freshman retention rate” and “student-faculty ratio.”